mygethub-99/proj3fullstack/README.md

 #### showRestCuisine will query on a particular type of cuisine.

 #### newMenuItem will allow the user to build a new menu item that.

+#### editMenuItem will allow the user to edit a menuitem that belongs to them.

+#### deleteMenuItem allows the user to delete a menu item.